-For a list of frequently asked questions please see below.
+See our list of frequently asked questions below.

 Yes, Shrimp MultiPath is quantitative and can tell you how many copies of template are present in a sample.
 Please contact us at firstname.lastname@example.org for detailed information.

 Shrimp MultiPath has unrivalled sensitivity compared to other pathogen detection products on the market.
 Shrimp MultiPath detects down to 0.5-1 copies of template.
 Please contact us at email@example.com for detailed information.

 The Shrimp MultiPath and Shrimp ID assays require minimal input tissue.
 A 3 mm piece of pleopod tip is enough for running both assays, making Shrimp MultiPath and Shrimp ID assays ideal for non-destructive testing of valuable stocks.
 Contact our customer support team at firstname.lastname@example.org for more information.

 Shrimp MultiPath and Shrimp ID assays have a cost base no different to conventional and real-time PCR.
 However, Shrimp MultiPath and Shrimp ID have unsurpassed high-throughput capability underpinning delivery of significant cost-savings and improved data turnaround times.
 Contact our sales team email@example.com to obtain a pricing schedule tailored to your needs.

 Shrimp MultiPath detects 13 commercially important pathogens of shrimp as well as various genetic variants.
 Contact our research and development team at firstname.lastname@example.org if you would like customised pathogen assays added to Shrimp MultiPath.